 With these players hopefully making the 2014 roster, which side of the ball will have the better year for the Chiefs?

 Personally I think the defense will have the better year.
 Houston and Dontari Poe are coming off of their best seasons in the pros and they’ll hopefully only get better.
 Hali and Derrick Johnson are aging, but that’s why Ford was Kansas City’s first round pick.
 He can come in and make big plays when needed.

 The offense won’t be terrible necessarily, but the wide receiver position was not addressed.
 Dwayne Bowe will continue to be the number one receiver for Smith and that just doesn’t cut it for me.
 Obviously Charles will be reliable and Knile Davis should have a great season.
 Tight end Travis Kelce will likely have a breakout year as well.

 What do you think Chiefs Kingdom?
 Will the offense or defense have the better year in 2014?
 Leave your comments below, follow us on Twitter, and Like us on Facebook!

-Tags: Aaron Murray Alex Smith De'Anthony Thomas Dee Ford Derrick Johnson Dontari Poe Dwayne Bowe Featured Jamaal Charles Justin Houston Kc Chiefs Knile Davis Laurent Duvernay-Tardif Phillip Gaines Popular Tamba Hali Travis Kelce Zach Fulton
+Tags: Aaron Murray Alex Smith De'Anthony Thomas Dee Ford Derrick Johnson Dontari Poe Dwayne Bowe Jamaal Charles Justin Houston Kc Chiefs Knile Davis Laurent Duvernay-Tardif Phillip Gaines Tamba Hali Travis Kelce Zach Fulton